athay20m/replication-template/README.md

-# Replication template
+# Maria's Dissertation

-This is a template you can use for your final projects (as well other projects where you need to post replication code.)
-Fill in each section with information on your own project.
+This is my attempt to work on my dissertation in GitHub.

 ## Short Description